boylesoftware/x2node-dbos/README.md

 #### Collection Tests

 All tests in the paragraph above test scalar values.
 Another class of tests is _collection property tests_.
 The predicate is a path to a collection (array or map) property.
 No value transformation functions or any other value calculation expressions are involved as they do not apply to collections.
-The only two tests allowed are `empty` and `!empty`, which is the default if no test is specified.
-And the test as a whole just tests if the specified collection has elements or if it is empty.
+The only tests allowed are `empty` and `!empty`, which is the default if no test is specified, and `count` and `!count`.
+The test as a whole tests if the specified collection has elements or is empty, or has specified number of elements, or not.
 For example, to select only those _Account_ records that have some _Order_ records associated with them, the filter could be:

 ```javascript
 filter = [